jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Theories/React/tobitaLDPE.rst

 (linear) chain strand is formed within a molecule is much shorter than the reactor timescale.
-This is the "stationary state hypothesis", and under these conditions, we balance the rate of creation of free radicals with the rate at which they are ``terminated'' and write
+This is the "stationary state hypothesis", and under these conditions, we balance the rate of creation of free radicals with the rate at which they are "terminated" and write

 .. math::
     R_{\mathrm{I}}=R_{\mathrm{td}}+R_{\mathrm{tc}}.